 17.)
 University of Michigan—Ann Arbor (Ross)

-The MBA programs offered at Ross include weekend MBA programs, evening MBA programs and full-time MBA programs, which allows for a flexible education.
-The core foundations of the MBA program offered at Ross is analytic rigor, positive business practices, action-based learning and a boundaryless approach.
+The MBA programs offered at Ross include weekend MBA programs, evening MBA programs, and full-time MBA programs, which allows for flexible education.
+The core foundations of the MBA program offered at Ross are analytic rigor, positive business practices, action-based learning, and a boundaryless approach.
 These core tenets ensure that Ross graduates are well-equipped to become industry leaders in various disciplines.
 With over 45,000 alumni residing and making an impact in 88 different countries around the globe, Ross MBA graduates are excelling at business and entrepreneurship, thanks to the rigorous courses offered at Ross.